Why Is Cortisol The Stress Hormone?

 Problems with memory and focus

-That's why it's so important to learn healthy ways to cope with your life stressors.
+That's why learning healthy ways to cope with your life stressors is so important.

 10 Tips To Cope With Stress: